fpsom/elixir-ml-biostats-hackathon/episode-02.md

 Now we can easily define the **F-score** as F = distance_between_classes / compactness_of_classes (ISSUE 3: HAVE TO FIX THIS)!
 The higher this score is, the better the corresponding feature discriminates between classes[[8]](#8).

 The `scikit-learn` machine library provides an implementation of the ANOVA f-test in the `f_classif()` function.
 This function can be used in a feature selection strategy, such as selecting the top k most relevant features (largest values) via the `SelectKBest` class.
-At first, we set the k parameter `k='all'`, just to return the scores of all features.
+At first, we set the k parameter `k ='all'`, just to return the scores of all features.

 ~~~
 from sklearn.feature_selection import SelectKBest